When: Next cohort begins ~ September 2024

 Cost: Gift Economy / see below

-Registration: The current mentorship program is now full; please fill out this form to get on the waitlist/interest list for the next time I run it.
+Registration: I will open registration in late Spring; please fill out this form to get on the waitlist/interest list for the next time I run it.

-Over the last several years, I have done 1-on-1 mentoring with around 200 people through the 10% Happier App & through this program.
+Over the last several years, I have done 1-on-1 mentoring with around 250 people, both through the 10% Happier App & through this mentorship program.
 Some of these have been for a single session, but the majority for many months or even years.
 I’ve found that students have overwhelmingly found this to be beneficial in helping them go deeper into meditation and/or dharma practice.

 In a nutshell, the mentorship program is a way for you to get personalized guidance on your meditative journey, help you strengthen your habit/commitment to meditation, deepen your formal practice, and bring it more alive in your daily life.
 Some folks use this container to explicitly focus on meditation, while others also use it to explore more deeply the Buddhist, ethical, or spiritual components of the meditative path.